OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Local GPU inference Open models · hydropower · single round trip

-Free, hosted on Kathmandu hardware
+Free, hosted on our hardware

 HimalayaGPT 0.5B — Nepal's sovereign LLM, available to everyone.